20 Good movies to Learn Korean

 20. Little Forest (리틀 포레스트), 2018

-The filmmaker bases the movie on a manga series written by Daisuke Igarashi by the same name in 2002.
+The filmmaker bases the movie on a manga series by Daisuke Igarashi of the same name, published in 2002.

-The hustle of the big city seems never-ending, especially for the ones who belong to the small towns.
+The hustle of the big city seems never-ending, especially for those who belong to small towns.

 Little Forest Korean movie

-Tackling with living issues and struggling with work is already intimidating.
+Tackling living issues and struggling with work is already intimidating.

 How can one handle not passing the national qualification exam to become a teacher?